Table of Contents

 After years of limited activity and repeated questions about its future, the Metropolitan Stock Exchange of India (MSEI) has officially resumed trading from 27th Jan, 2026.
 Live trades are now visible on the exchange’s website, indices are updating in real time, and market turnover data is being published.

-Adding to this early momentum, MSEI will hold a special trading session on February 1, 2026, the day the Union Budget 2026 is presented.
-This year’s Budget carries a unique twist.
-It will be presented on a Sunday for the first time, prompting regulators to keep markets open to avoid a buildup of risk and uncertainty.
+Adding to this early momentum, MSEI will held a special trading session on February 1, 2026, the day the Union Budget 2026 is presented.
+This year’s Budget carried a unique twist.
+It was presented on a Sunday for the first time, prompting regulators to keep markets open to avoid a buildup of risk and uncertainty.

 As per the latest MSEI market turnover data: